-- staff via the school website, TeachersRead in the Policy folder and on the school G-Drive - parents via the school website and on request a copy may be obtained from the School Office.
+- staff via the school website, TeachersRead on the school G-Drive - parents via the school website and on request a copy may be obtained from the School Office.

-The policy will be reviewed and amended every year.
+The policy will be reviewed and updated annually and in the event of changes to legislation.